vuthanhtrung2010/cp-exercise-fetching-gg-spreadsheet/README.md

 python3 main.py cleanup --row=20     # Mark submissions from row 20 to end
 ```

+**What it does:**
+- Groups submissions by student and problem
+- Selects either first or last submission based on timestamp
-This will convert selected date-format timestamps to UNIX format, effectively marking them as processed without collecting the code.
+- Converts selected date-format timestamps to UNIX format
+- Effectively marks them as processed without collecting the code

 ## Output Structure